JulienChevron/JulienChevron.github.io/_posts/2019-06-04-SumerianRecognition.md

 ### Features

+The goal of this tutorial is to create a scene with a host who can listen and interpret your words.

-You can talk with the Sumerian host by pressing the Space bar or the Microphone button.
+By pressing the Space bar or the Microphone button, you will be able to record your voice a make the host understand what you said.

-Ask the host activate the webcam in order to detect your emotions and recognize your face.
+The host will be able to activate on request the webcam, in order to detect your emotions and recognize your face.

+All this project will be realized on [AWS Sumerian](https://aws.amazon.com/fr/sumerian/) and using [AWS technologies](https://aws.amazon.com/).

 ### Prerequisites

 - Webcam, Microphone and Speakers
 - Sign in to Amazon Sumerian with your [AWS account](https://signin.aws.amazon.com/signin?client_id=signup&redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&page=resolve)
 - Download the [default scene asset](../download/sumerianhostrecognition-bundle.zip)
-- Download [files](../download/filesToS3.zip) to put on S3
+- Download images and scripts [files](../download/filesToS3.zip)
 - Be on point on [scripting](https://docs.sumerian.amazonaws.com/tutorials/create/beginner/scripting-basics/index.html) and [state machine](https://docs.aws.amazon.com/sumerian/latest/userguide/sumerian-statemachines.html)

 ### Technologies used

-- [Amazon Sumerian](https://aws.amazon.com/sumerian/) :  Used to create scene, handle user interaction and display a virtual host with which you can interact as a chat bot
+- [Amazon Sumerian](https://aws.amazon.com/sumerian/) :  Used to create scene, handle user interaction and display a virtual host with which you can interact as a chat bot.
 - [Amazon Lex](https://aws.amazon.com/lex/) : Service for building conversational interfaces using voice and text as a chat bot.
 This service is used to create intents for the Sumerian host and to react to the users requests.
 - [Amazon Rekognition](https://aws.amazon.com/rekognition/) :  Image and video recognition service allowing facial recognition, emotion analysis.
 - [Amazon DynamoDB](https://aws.amazon.com/lex/) : AWS database that will be used to save face ID and user's names.
-- [Tracking.js](https://trackingjs.com/) : OpenCV based Javascript library allowing to detect faces on videos and images.
+- [Tracking.js](https://trackingjs.com/) : OpenCV based JavaScript library to detect faces on videos and images.

 ![_config.yml]({{ site.baseurl }}/images/tech.png)